⚠️ High Wind Warning through Sunday morning — Volunteer Day on Saturday has been cancelled for safety.

 A 1990 survey documented 488 loko iʻa sites across the Hawaiian Islands.
 Over time, many became degraded, overgrown, or filled in for development.

-Today, stewardship groups across Hawaiʻi are actively working to restore and care for these culturally and ecologically important systems.
-At the Lokowaka Pond complex, we are removing overgrown invasive plants that have been taking over the ponds.
+Today, stewardship groups across Hawaiʻi are actively working to restore and steward these culturally and ecologically important systems.
+At the Lokowaka Pond complex, we are removing invasive plants that have been encroaching into the ponds.

 Our Supporters & Collaborators